Hina Rabbani Khar: Post-ministerial career

 Since standing down, Khar has been an active public speaker.
 In an interview with Al Jazeera in December 2015, she accused the US government supporting military regimes in Pakistan.
 She has written op-ed's for Newsweek Pakistan and was interviewed by Mehdi Hasan at the Oxford Union in December 2015.
 In June 2016, she appeared on Jirga with Saleem Safi, speaking out against Pakistan's aggressive stance in the Kashmir conflict.
 In an appearance at the Islamabad Literature Festival, she continued her support of a closer Indian-Pakistan relationship.

 Return to politics in 2018

-She was elected on a reserved seat for women in the National Assembly in 2018 General Election by the Pakistan People's Party.
+She was elected on a reserved seat for women in the National Assembly in the 2018 General Election by the Pakistan People's Party.
 On 19 April 2022 she was inducted in Shehbaz Ministry having the post of Minister of state for foreign affairs.

+In a Pakistani memo leaked by the Pentagon, she argues that Pakistan can “no longer try to maintain a middle ground between China and the United States.”
+It warns that the instinct to preserve Pakistan's partnership with the United States would ultimately sacrifice the full benefits of the country's “real strategic” partnership with China.

 Personal life

 Khar is married to Feroze Gulzar.
 She has a son, Ahmed, and two daughters, Annaya and Dina.

 Khar is co-owner of a restaurant called the "Polo Lounge".
 The initial branch opened at the Lahore Polo Ground in 2002.
 A second Polo Lounge has since opened in Islamabad's Saidpur Village.

+Khar has been subjected to criticism with regards to dynastic politics in Pakistan.
+Coming from a feudal but mostly illiterate family of politicians, she won her first seat in the national assembly from the same constituency her father represented before he was disqualified due to not having a university degree, and the same happened to many other members of the family, who were seasoned politicians.
+Her father's brother also served as the Governor and CM of Punjab for the same political party.
+This case was further brought to light when Khar introduced her brother as the new candidate for her family's constituency.

+Khar, along 25 other members of her family were booked in a case of forgery in Muzaffargarh where her step-brother stated that the family has used political influence to illegally transfer his property to their name.